What are the Top Tourist Attractions to Visit in Incheon, South Korea?

 The market is also the best place in the city to try some delectable street food, such as fried dumplings (mandu), spicy, chewy noodles (jjolmyeon), and fried chicken (dakgangjeong).

 As the only Chinatown in Korea, there are plenty of reasons to visit this part of Incheon.
-It is located in Jung-gu just across the street from Incheon Station and consists of some interesting architectural flourishes.
+It is located in Jung-gu, just across the street from Incheon Station, and consists of interesting architectural flourishes.

 Here you will also find plenty of Korean delicacies such as sweet and sour pork, Kung pao chicken, and more.